 “Wait, I think I’ve heard that already…”

-The concept isn’t exactly new.
+Building a Second Brain isn’t exactly new.
 People have been coming up with ways of recording ideas, thoughts, and observations for thousands of years.
 From commonplace books to intricate systems like Niklas Luhmann’s Zettelkasten, the PKM business has been going places.

 Forte’s BASB blends all those tools and techniques into an appealing (and acronym-filled) commercial product.
 There’s a lot to unpack here, so let’s start from the beginning.